radiantearth/community-sprints/sprint-overview.md

 Most of the post conference work will be documented in the actual wikis.
 But one big win was actually reaching consensus of good names online, on the [gitter channel for the sprint](https://gitter.im/Imagery-Catalog-API-Team/Lobby).
 This is promising, showing the potential of the group to work together not in person.
-The final naming is the Spatio-Temporal Asset Catalog.
-And then the core metadata fields are the Spatio-Temporal Asset metadata.
+The final naming is the SpatioTemporal Asset Catalog.
+And then the core metadata fields are the SpatioTemporal Asset metadata.